Barbara Wegher-Thompson, MA

 After graduating, she performed in numerous musicals with Santa Barbara Repertory and Alhecama Theater in Santa Barbara.
 These productions included My Fair Lady, The King and I, Hello Dolly!, and The Most Happy Fella.
 She toured with both Hubert Castle Shrine Circus and Paul Kaye’s Circus International, as part of a dance troupe - Trios Los Gauchos.

-She studied film acting for two years at Jane Bolton Studios in Hollywood, joined SAG, and had numerous small roles in film and television.
+Between 1982 and 1984, Barbara studied film acting at Jane Bolton Studios in Hollywood, joined SAG, and had small roles in film and TV, including Private School and Square Pegs.

 She received certification as an Alexander Technique teacher from the Alexander Foundation in Philadelphia in 1991.
 She is a teaching member of Alexander Technique International.
 During the past 25 years at CLU Barbara has taught Alexander Technique, dance, and Movement for Actors.
 For five years she directed the CLU Theater Department’s touring Children’s Theater, This program featured actors from the theater department performing both on tour to elementary schools as well as in productions mounted at the Thousand Oaks Civic Arts Plaza.